CPTI Funding Opportunities

 ADVOCACY TRAINING GRANTS

 CPTI will support 4 pediatric faculty-resident pairs (8 people total) to attend the AAP Legislative Conference in Washington, DC on April 12-14, 2015.
 Following the conference, the faculty-resident pairs will be required to implement an educational project on child advocacy in collaboration with their local AAP chapter.
 The AAP chapter will receive up to $1,000 in grant funds to support this advocacy project.

 LEONARD P. ROME CATCH VISITING PROFESSORSHIPS

 CPTI partners with the Community Access to Child Health (CATCH) Program to offer this opportunity.
 The Rome CATCH Visiting Professorships program promotes advocacy for children and advances the field of community pediatrics by focusing on resident education, faculty development, and community partnerships.
 Up to 8 accredited pediatric residency programs per year are provided with a maximum of $4,500 each to implement a 2- or 3-day community health and advocacy educational program focusing on resident education, faculty development, and community partnerships.

 ADDITIONAL FUNDING OPPORTUNITIES

 SOMSRFT Anne E. Dyson Child Advocacy Award

-The American Academy of Pediatrics Resident Section Anne E. Dyson Child Advocacy Award, supported by an endowment from the Dyson Foundation, celebrates the outstanding efforts of pediatricians-in-training as they work in their communities to improve the health of children.
+The American Academy of Pediatrics Section on Medical Students, Residents, and Fellowship Trainees Anne E. Dyson Child Advocacy Award, supported by an endowment from the Dyson Foundation, celebrates the outstanding efforts of pediatricians-in-training as they work in their communities to improve the health of children.
 Resident-led projects that seek to advocate on behalf of children are eligible to apply for this award.

 CATCH Resident Grant